QuentinRa/blog.quentinra.dev/programming-languages/high-level/java/ui/javafx/index.md

 Drag-and-Drop an image inside a Button/Label/...
 Select the label, and in the inspector, navigate to Properties:

-* Use `Graphic Text Gap` to add gab between the image and the text
+* Use `Graphic Text Gap` to add a gap between the image and the text
 * Use `Content Display` to move the image around.
 You can select `GRAPHIC_ONLY` or `TEXT_ONLY` to only show one of them.

 <br>